Draw a reaction coordinate diagram for a one step reaction that h... | Channels for Pearson+

 Textbook QuestionTextbook Question

-Draw a reaction coordinate diagram for a one step reaction that has the following values of Eₐ and ∆H. (b) Eₐ = 2 kcal/mol ; ∆H° = -17kcal/mol
+Draw a reaction coordinate diagram for a one step reaction that has the following values of Eₐ and ∆H. (c) Eₐ = 5 kcal/mol ; ∆H° = 0kcal/mol

 Verified Solution